Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 **Type:** Supplemental (Flurry)
 **Mins:** Brawl 3

-During a Flurry attack, deal +1 damage, for each individual target, granting up to (Essence) x2 bonus.
+During a Flurry attack, deal +1 damage for each individual target, granting up to (Essence) x2 bonus.

 If the target is a Group, instead add +(Group Scale) for damage.
 For example, a Crowd (Scale 3) grants +3.

+Those hit by the attack lose 3 Impulse.

 <div class="greater_charm">Greater Charms</div>